THE HISTORY OF MASA

 The Aztecs revered corn and honored the plants with deities.
 Per Aztec legend, Quetzalcoatl, the God of civilization, collected precious bones from the underworld and sprinkled them with his blood.
 He took the sacred bones to Coatlicue, the mother of the gods, who milled them.
 From the kneaded dough, she created the first two humans.

-For thousands of years, maize had spiritual and religious significance.
+For thousands of years, maize was considered sacred as it had spiritual and religious significance.
 From birth, when the umbilical cord would be cut over a maize cob, to death, when a small piece of maize dough was placed in the mouth of the deceased, maize played a central role in the cultures of Mesoamerica.

 The Aztecs ate twice daily, with the main meal being served during the hottest time of the day.
 This mid-afternoon meal consisted of “tlaxcalli” a flat maize bread eaten with sauces and served with whole beans, avocados, squash and fruit.